 Depending on the number of eligible applicants who apply, students may receive anywhere from $2500-$4000 as a stipend to support their work.

 Before applying, students should review the eligibility requirements and application guidelines.
-To apply, please complete the Summer Internship Fund Application.
+To apply, please complete the Summer Internship Fund Application which will open in January 2023.
 Your application will be reviewed by the selection committee comprised of staff from the Office of Education.

 Approval of funding will be based on the merit of a student’s application and the availability of funds.
 Late, incomplete, or group submissions will not be considered.
 Applicants will be asked to complete brief report at the end of their internship along with feedback on the significance of the experience.
 Internship supervisors will be asked to complete a short survey.